Poselsky/FS-Automata-Painter/README.md

-# FS-Automata-Painter
+# Finite-State-Automata-API
-This project creates images with finite state machine/automata
+Finite state machines are great.
+This repository creates API for reusability of Finite State Machines.
+Right now C# only